lucastosetto/lucastosetto/README.md

 # 👨‍💻 About Me
 Critical thinker, problem solver, passionate for challenges and for developing solutions that causes positive impact on society.
 I have solid experience leading Engineering teams, working with Backend Engineering, Cloud Architecture and DevOps.
 I'm motivated by real challenges, working to solve problems I don't even know where to start at a first glance.
+Currently working as Technical Leader of Risk and Fraud Prevention team at [Cloudwalk, inc.](https://cloudwalk.io)

 # 💻 Tech Stack
 <div align="center">